Gino Foti - Enigmatic Voyages

 Influenced by space music artists that I grew up with, like: Tangerine Dream, Sun Ra, and Karlheinz Stockhausen, the title refers to the nautical term aspect ratio, as well as ancient modes of navigation where the Sun was the most commonly used celestial body, along with the visible horizon, to help locate a ship's position.

 To sonically mirror our solar system, I constructed several individual sounds of varying measures that orbit around a central complex background.
-The moving drones underneath were influenced by the "singing bass" arrangements of Johann Sebastian Bach.
+The moving drones underneath were influenced by Johann Sebastian Bach.

 "O sweet illusions of song